Borghese-Gladiator/pay-to-vote-dapp/README.md

   - check .env has the correct ACCOUNT_PUBLIC_ADDRESS and ACCOUNT_PRIVATE_KEY for the local network
 - ```{"code":-32602,"message":"Trying to send a raw transaction with an invalid chainId.
 The expected chainId is 31337"``` - fix by updating hardhat.config.js (missing ```hardhat: { chainId: 337 }```) [https://hardhat.org/metamask-issue.html](https://hardhat.org/metamask-issue.html)
 - ```MetaMask - RPC Error: [ethjs-query] while formatting outputs from RPC '{"value":{"code":-32603,"data":{"code":-32000,"message":"Nonce too high.
 Expected nonce to be 2 but got 9.
 Note that transactions can't be queued when automining."}}}'``` - Reset Account (occurred when using same account but switching which app was running)
 - ```Warning: Can't perform a React state update on an unmounted component.``` - Occurred after I used dynamic imports.
-Fix with useAsync hook
+Fix with useAsync hook.
+- ```Error: invalid address or ENS name (argument="name", value="<SignerWithAddress 0x70997970C51812dc3A010C7d01b50e0d17dc79C8>", code=INVALID_ARGUMENT, version=contracts/5.5.0)``` - null address as input (needed to add Contract Address in .env)
+- ```ProviderError: rejected due to project ID settings``` - Infura security setting when I set which accounts can deploy (check .env has values of the PUBLIC ACCOUNT you want to use with Ropsten Testnet)

 #### References
 - Basis for initializing project [https://dev.to/dabit3/the-complete-guide-to-full-stack-ethereum-development-3j13](https://dev.to/dabit3/the-complete-guide-to-full-stack-ethereum-development-3j13)